 Register a leased vehicle

-How do I register a leased vehicle?
+How to register a leased

 If you leased the vehicle from a dealer in New York State, the dealer normally registers the vehicle for you by providing all your proofs and your registration application to the DMV.
 In this case, you don’t need to do anything more.